 Victorian Certificate of Applied Learning (VCAL)

 The Victorian Certificate of Applied Learning offers students an alternative pathway to completing Year 11 and 12.
-Students who undertake a VCAL course also have the opportunity to complete their VCE, but will not receive an enter score.
-As well as completing the dual VCAL / VCE program, students will also complete a Vocational Education and Training (VET) course and will have the opportunity to achieve various other qualifications through their VCAL course.
+As part of completing the VCAL program, students will have the opportunity to achieve various other qualifications through their VCAL course.

 Students who choose a VCAL pathway are typically students who are hands on learners and are typically students who are looking to enter an apprenticeship, traineeship, TAFE or full time work in their post secondary education.
 If a student is looking to go immediately onto university following Year 12, the VCAL pathway would not be a viable pathway.